Niklas-palaeo/Farasan-Shell-Data/README.md

 Farasan Shell Database
 ----------------------

-Finally this capsule is a means to make the Farasan Shell database more accessible.
+Finally this dataset is a means to make the results of the malacologial analysis of the Farasan shell middens more accessible.
 It is a rough format that needs tidying up, but there are lots of datasets in here, which remain unstudied.
 Feel free to have a look around and please get in touch if you have any questions or ideas.

 Niklas (niklas@palaeo.eu)